upstarter/acts_as_reviewable/README.md

 Existing plugins rate on one dimension and provide basic analytics and no charting.

-* Don't do assumptions that your rater/reviewer model is *User*.
-Relying on polymorphic assocation completely, so your reviewer can be...*anymodel*.
+* Don't assume that your rater/reviewer model is *User*.
+Use polymorphic associations, so your reviewer can be...*anymodel*.
 * Make any model act as a Review model.
 * Don't make assumptions about what rating scale you wanna have, how the rating scale should be divided, or average rating rounding precision.
 The 1-5 scale is 80% of the cases, but there's no real reason or overhead to support any scale.
 To sum it up: Scale can consist negative and/or positive range or explicit integer/float values...and you won't even notice the difference on the outside.
 See the examples! =)
 * Possible to submit additional custom attributes while rating, such as *title* and *body* to make up a "review" instead of just a "rating".
 Feel free.
 * Finders implemented using scopes, i.e.. less code smell.
 * Information graphics provided as an optional extension to the plugin.
-* Transparently supports column-caching expensive calculations for the reviewable model.
-Will simply be turned on if these fields exists - otherwise fallback with an optimized DB hit instead.
+Engine for charting would be useful, even if just for admins.

 ## Installation